 As well as HTS and nanotechnologies, our scientists are conducting research in such areas as aptamers, semiconductors, spintronics, ferroelectrics, ionic liquid gating, magnetic materials and quartz resonators.

 Applications for their research include contributing to the development of the world’s first hybrid-electric jet plane in partnership with NASA and developing biosensors for medical, environmental and other testing.

 Many of our scientists are recipients of prestigious research grants from the Marsden Fund, administered by the Royal Society Te Apārangi on behalf of the government, and the Endeavour Fund of the Ministry of Business, Innovation and Employment.

-The late Professor Sir Paul Callaghan, one of New Zealand’s most distinguished scientists and a world leader in nanotechnology and nuclear magnetic resonance, was a Victoria University researcher and his legacy lives on at the University.
+The late Professor Sir Paul Callaghan, one of New Zealand’s most distinguished scientists and a world leader in nanotechnology and nuclear magnetic resonance, was a Victoria University of Wellington researcher and his legacy lives on at the University.

 Cutting-edge innovation to make lives and New Zealand’s economy better underpins the University's advanced materials research, which contributes to ‘Stimulating a design-led, high-value manufacturing region’, ‘Enabling our Asia-Pacific trading nation’, ‘Improving health and wellbeing in our communities’ and ‘Enhancing the resilience and sustainability of our natural heritage and capital’.